EMAIL:

 **You can also access the library catalog from most of our research guides located at http://libguides.reynolds.edu.

-To limit results to print books from a particular campus, Parham, Downtown or Goochland, click on the specific campus link from the Library menu on the right.
+To limit results to print books held by a particular campus, Downtown, Goochland or Parham, click on the specific campus link from the Library menu located on the right side of the results screen.

-You can search for words in the Author/creator, Title, or Subject fields by using the menu from the simple search screen or using this menu from the Advanced search screen.
+You can search for words in the Title, Author/creator or Subject fields by using the Search Filters menu from the Advanced search screen.

 Advanced Search Screen: